Current legality status

 Medical cannabis has been legal in California since 1996, when voters approved the Compassionate Use Act, also known as Prop 215.
 This law allowed for the medical use of marijuana when recommended by a medical doctor.
 In 2003, Senate Bill 420 expanded protections by creating a state ID card program for medical cannabis patients, and allowing non-profit cannabis collectives to form.

-No possession limits are specified for California medical cannabis patients.
-Instead, it is said that the amount must be “consistent with the patient’s needs.”
+California medical cannabis patients do not face specific possession limits.
+The amount must only be “consistent with the patient’s needs.”

 Medical cannabis patients or their caregivers can also cultivate up to 6 living cannabis plants.
 In addition, if they require more plants and it is recommended by their physician, they may grow more plants in accordance with their medical needs.